matjazbravc/OpenAPI.Swagger.Demo/README.md

 ![](res/Docker.jpg)

-Navigating to **[http://localhost:10000/api-docs/index.html?urls.primaryName=v2](http://localhost:10000/api-docs/index.html?urls.primaryName=v2)** opens Swagger UI with API v2.
+Navigating to **[http://localhost:10000/swagger/index.html?urls.primaryName=v2](http://localhost:10000/swagger/index.html?urls.primaryName=v2)** opens Swagger UI with API v2.

 ![](res/DemoScreen1.jpg)

 ## API documentation with ReDoc
-We will additionally documents our API with ReDoc.
-For this we have to include the ReDoc middleware **UseReDocMiddleware** in the Configure method:
+We will additionally document our API with [ReDoc](https://redoc.ly/).
+For this we have to include the **UseReDocMiddleware** in the Configure method:
 ```csharp
 ...